-The Journal of British Studies was founded by the NACBS in 1961 and published quarterly by the University of Chicago Press.
+The Journal of British Studies was founded by the NACBS in 1961 and is now published quarterly by Cambridge University Press.
 Albion was founded in 1969 and published quarterly at Appalachian State University.
-From 2005, the new publication will be known as Journal of British Studies, incorporatingAlbion.
+From 2005, Albion and the Journal of British Studies were incorporated.

 The Journal of British Studies